Our approach during Alert Level 1

 |Tool or resource||When to use it|

-Generally we return to recording using our usual practice (this includes casenotes, All About Me plans and caregiver support plans).
-However, if we have made a decision specifically in response to a COVID-19 consideration or where Alert Level 2 requirements have required a variation on our best practice approach, we should enter a casenote using a manual header COVID-19 – specific requirements.
+Generally, we return to recording using our usual practice (this includes casenotes, All About Me plans and Caregiver Support plans).
+However, if we have made a decision specifically in response to a COVID-19 consideration we should enter a casenote including the words COVID-19 in the header.

 The usual delegated case work approvals apply other than:

 - when there is a need to engage face to face with individuals where there is potential or confirmed COVID-19 – in these cases, managers need to approve the plan for engagement